Pandademic/awm/README.md

       - configuration
     - extra doc's
     - extenability support
-    - start of `libawm` to make support easier
+    - increase libawm's capability's and extend it.
+    - also start moving some logic there